Unveiling Njine Kabia: A Thrilling Adventure Off the Beaten Path

 Hammock Swing and Normal Swing

 The normal swing is placed beside the waterfall so you get a lovely view of the falls and the rest of the Resort.
 Because it’s by the Falls, it does get wet and the water often splashes into it.
-I enjoyed my time swinging but could not stay long because of the mist.
+I enjoyed swinging but could not stay long because of the mist.

 The hammocks are a lovely touch to the Resort and make for a cute chilling spot.
 The view of the waterfall from the hammocks is the best part and you can relax, read a book or nap.